Coarse geometry of quasi-transitive graphs beyond planarity: Assouad-Nagata dimension of minor-excluded groups

 \section{Assouad-Nagata dimension of minor-excluded groups}

 For two graphs $G$ and $H$, we say that a function $f: V(G)\to V(H)$ is a \emph{bilipschitz} mapping from $G$ to $H$ if there are constants $c_1,c_2>0$ such that for any $x,y\in V(G)$,

 When such a function $f$ exists we also say that the graph $G$ has a \emph{bilipschitz embedding in $H$}.
-Since graphs are uniformly discrete metric spaces (in the sense that any two distinct elements lie at distance at least 1 apart), any quasi-isometric embedding of a graph $G$ in a graph $H$ is also a bilipschitz embedding of $G$ in $H$.
+Since graphs are uniformly discrete metric spaces (in the sense that any two distinct elements lie at distance at least 1 apart), for any quasi-isometric embedding of a bounded degree graph $G$ in a graph $H$, there is a bilipschitz embedding of $G$ in a graph obtained from $H$ by adding, for each vertex $v$ of $H$, a bounded number of vertices of degree 1 adjacent to $v$ (note that in the journal version of the paper \cite{EG24}, it is incorrectly stated that with the same assumptions there is a bilipschitz embedding of $G$ in $H$).
 Hence, Theorem \ref{thm:qp} has the following immediate consequence.

 \begin{corollary} Every locally finite quasi-transitive $K_{\infty}$-minor free graph has a bilipschitz embedding in a planar graph of bounded degree. \end{corollary}